lalaithan/coder-story/README.md

 ## One last thing: THE RULES
 If you don't abide, you don't get merged.
 Simple, yes?
-* As a writer, try to keep each submission to a single paragraph of reasonable length
+* As a writer, try to keep each submission to a single paragraph of reasonable length.
-* As a coder, try to keep each submission to roughly 40 lines of code
+* As a coder, try to keep each submission to roughly 40 lines of code.
-* Star the repo (next to the "Fork" button"
+* Star the repo (next to the "Fork" button").
 * Share the repo on one of your social profiles with the hashtag \#coderStory
-* Tag a coder (or twenty) to join the fun
+* Tag a coder (or twenty) to join the fun.
 * You may move content.
 Putting the entire story in its own .md file, as a mild example.
 Just try to maintain the overall goal of the project, which is to create a super-collaborative story and make it as easily accessible and contributable (that's a word, right?) as possible.

 ALRIGHT!
 Now, let's begin....